Courses

 SPAN 103 — Elementary Spanish Review

-An intensive review of all the topics covered in a full year of Elementary Spanish.
-Five class hours weekly, including two hours of practicum.
+An intensive review of materials covered in our Elementary Spanish sequence, this course is specifically designed for students with high-school experience in Spanish.
+Five class hours weekly, including two hours of Practicum.

 Prerequisite: Students must complete a language placement exam.
 Students who have taken or placed into any higher level SPAN course may not earn language credit for SPAN 103.
 This course prepares students for Intermediate Spanish I.